 Co-curricular (Volunteer) Programs

-Voluntary Workplace Activities that Support Community Health is a co-curricular program.
-The aim of this not for credit program is to provide Faculty of Medicine, Nursing and Health Sciences students with voluntary workplace experience over and above the requirements of their courses.
+The Faculty of Medicine, Nursing and Health Sciences run a number of co-curricular programs.
+The aim of these not for credit programs is to provide students with voluntary workplace experience over and above the requirements of their course.

 The program will develop students knowledge and skills: